Law Firm Helps You with Domestic Violence & Restraining Orders in Madison County, AL

 In Alabama, there is a rebuttable presumption that a parent found to be a perpetrator of domestic violence should not have custody of children.
 Allegations of domestic violence can prevent the accused from being able to receive visitation or custody rights.
 The court may also impose strict visitation guidelines and restrictions to protect children from perpetrators of domestic violence.
 An experienced family lawyer can ensure that your rights and your children’s best interests are protected.

 Consult an experienced domestic violence attorney in Huntsville

 At Sree B. Ravi, P.C., Attorney at Law, we understand the emotional and physical toll domestic violence can take on families.
-Visit our Huntsville office for a free initial consultation to discuss your case today.
+Visit our Huntsville office for a consultation to discuss your case today.
 Call us at 256-937-1540 or contact us online.